 Graduate Assistantships

-An anticipated opening in athletic bands is available beginning August 1, 2022.
+An opening in athletic bands is available beginning August 1, 2026.
 Duties include assisting in the administration, planning, and operation of all faces of the athletic band program.
 Graduate assistants will also assist in all facets of the concert band program, including significant conducting time on podium, teaching, and administration.

 For more information